 Grants are an excellent way for organizations and nonprofits to secure essential funding to continue offering services and resources to audiences.
 Unlike loans, grants benefit many types of organizations because you won’t have to repay them.
 Many types of organizations provide comprehensive grants that can support various budgets.
-Understanding the different types of grants and where they come from can help your organization find the right funding for your needs.
+Understanding what the different grant types are and where they come from can help your organization find the right funding for its needs.

 Depending on your needs and eligibility, organizations can apply for various federal grant types.
-The four most common types of grants for federal funding can support many causes and proposals, allowing groups to receive the essential funding they need for their projects.
+The four most common types of federal grants for federal funding can support many causes and proposals, allowing groups to receive the essential funding they need for their grant projects.
+These grants are often referred to as categorical grants because they are allocated to specific programs and relatively narrowly defined activities.

-Also called discretionary funding, competitive grants require organizations to compete with other organizations for the same funds.
+Also called discretionary funding or project categorical grants, competitive grants require organizations to compete with other organizations for the same funds.
 Your organization will submit an application outlining your cause and budget, and the federal agency allocating funds will determine if you qualify and how much you will receive.
 While many regulations and factors will exist to help determine eligibility, organizations will have teams reviewing applications to make final calls.

 When federal government agencies make these grants available, they will issue two types of documents to alert interested organizations — Notice of Funds Availability (NOFA) or Funding Opportunity Announcement (FOA).
-These notifications will outline the agency’s specific requirements for eligibility and applications, so you can determine if you fit their profile and have the resources and information to complete an application.
+These notifications will outline the agency’s specific requirements for eligibility and applications, so you can determine if you fit their profile and have the resources and information to complete the application process.

-Formula grants are non-competitive funding, meaning all eligible organizations can receive some portion of funding.
+Formula grants are noncompetitive funding, meaning all eligible organizations can receive some portion of funding.
 How well they match qualifications will determine how much money they receive.
-The formula created for this grant type will often include qualifier thresholds to help agencies allocate funds appropriately and fairly.
+The formula created for this type of grant will often include qualifier thresholds to help agencies allocate funds appropriately and fairly.
 The qualifiers might be factors such as:

 Some common examples of this grant type include public projects, like public schooling and transportation.
 Various districts and localities qualify for this kind of program, but a big city with more people to serve would generally require more funding than smaller towns with a lower population density.